varcharfoobar/berkiyo/README.md

 - 👋 Hello there, I’m Berk!
-- 👀 I’m interested in software development and computer networking.
+- 👀 I’m interested in mobile app development.
 - 🌱 Currently focusing on Swift and iOS/iPadOS development.

 <!---